-The proposed development replaces several 3-storey buildings between Quinpool and Pepperell Streets.

-Generally most buildings in the neighbourhood range from 2-3 storeys, though the Centre Plan has designate Quinpool as an urban corridor that could receive significantly more height and density.
+The proposed development replaces several 2-storey buildings on Quinpool.
+Generally, most buildings in the neighbourhood range from 2-3 storeys, though the Centre Plan has designate Quinpool as an urban Centre that could receive significantly more height and density.